 After a week in New Orleans, we took the long way to Lafayette so that we could make one very important, and very tasty stop along the way.
 It’s no secret we like it hot, so a stop for the Tabasco Factory Tour seemed like a perfect stop while in Louisiana.
+It’s also a great addition to a US travel bucket list too!

 The Self Guided Tabasco Factory Tour